allenlooplee/TryRuby/README.md

 4. Inspect results like irb
 5. Multi-line code scenarios
 6. Help and learning materials
+7. Save user-defined methods

 Build and run
 =======

 To run TryRuby on Windows Phone, you'll need to build it with [Windows Phone SDK 8.0](http://dev.windows.com/en-us/develop/download-phone-sdk) or higher.
+This project is brought to reality with the help of [DLR 1.0](https://dlr.codeplex.com) and [IronRuby 1.3.1](http://ironruby.net) which is compatible with Ruby 1.9.2.
 The source code is licensed under MIT License.